Charles - Ray Eames

 The product won two awards and attracts the attention of the manufacturer of furnishing items from Herman Miller.

-The result is a THE PARTNERS with the company with whom Charles and Ray Eames created a wide range of furniture designed to be mass produced.
+The result is a partnership with the company with whom Charles and Ray Eames created a wide range of furniture designed to be mass produced.

 Among the many prizes and awards won by Charles and Ray Eames are: